- IBS can cause abdominal pain and stool changes such as constipation or diarrhea.

 - Lactose breath hydrogen test- to find out if you have trouble digesting milk products

-Often, not all of these tests are needed, and IBS can be diagnosed based on a patient’s symptoms and physical exam.
+Most of the time, not all of these tests are needed, and IBS can be diagnosed simply based on a patient’s symptoms and physical exam.

 How is IBS treated?